- Migrants' use of the private rented sector

 This legislation is new and these advice pointers are based entirely on the available legislation, guidance, etc. We welcome suggestions based on practice as it evolves!

-- Check that the tenant is actually affected, i.e. is a disqualified person.
+- Check that the tenant or other occupant is actually affected, i.e. is a disqualified person.

 - Consider whether the tenant needs immigration advice, in which case it will need to come from a regulated adviser.